sister-software/keywork/README.md

 Keywork may be right for you if...

 - You're building your web app almost entirely within the Cloudflare Workers platform
+- You want to build on V8 Isolates without vendor lock-in
 - You find yourself writing a lot of "glue-code" to wrangle your growing set of Workers
 - Your site is hosted on a single Worker and you'd like to split its logic into smaller and more manageable bundles
 - Your routing logic is outgrowing Cloudflare Pages